Setting Up a Private Limited Company in Singapore

 This means you won’t be forced to trade the shares publicly through the stock market.
 Instead, ACRA expects members of a private limited company in Singapore to hold and control their shares privately, based on the rules they set out in their company constitution.

-Who can Open a Private Limited Company in Singapore?
+Who Can Open a Private Limited Company in Singapore?

 According to the Singapore Companies Act, individuals and corporate organizations are both allowed to take up equity in a private limited company in Singapore.
 Such members are collectively known as shareholders, and their company stakes are quantified in the form of shares.